Djey8/pyhelper-jkluess/Complex/Graphs/README.md

 **Use for:** Task dependencies, web links, workflow, anything with direction.

-## WeightedUndirectedGraph - Edges with Costs
+## WeightedUndirectedGraph - Edges with Costs (Inherits from Graph)

 Like UndirectedGraph but edges have weights (distances, costs, etc.).
+Inherits all functionality from `Graph` with weighted analysis methods.

 ```python
 from Complex.Graphs.weighted_undirected_graph import WeightedUndirectedGraph